 This will help to make you feel more secure and will help with responsiveness - you want the bindings to do the flexing, you don’t want your foot sliding around or your heel lifting up.

-In my view this is very unimportant for beginners.
+In my view this is unimportant for most beginners.
 You won’t be doing anything too extreme that will call for extensive shock absorption.
 So this is a great one you can compromise on.

 If everything else about the binding is looking good as per above then you can forget shock absorption.
-In fact, don’t even consider it.
-This is an area where you can save on costs -which brings me to the final consideration – price.
+That said, a good amount of shock absorption/padding in the footbed does contribute to comfort, so this isn't exclusive - but otherwise, this is an area where you can save on costs -which brings me to the final consideration - price.

-Beginners understandably don’t want to invest too much in their first set of bindings – but I urge you to not go for the cheapest most low quality bindings as they will affect the quality and speed of your progression.
+Beginners understandably don’t want to invest too much in their first set of bindings - but I urge you to not go for the cheapest most low quality bindings (unless they fit in with the specs as outlined above) as they will affect the quality and speed of your progression.

 Most beginner bindings will be fine to take you into the intermediate phase of learning and sometimes beyond too, so don’t be worried about replacing them too soon.
-And remember you can always sell them second hand and get some of that money back.
+And remember you can always sell them used and get some of that money back.

 Over the long run you are going to save heaps compared to renting anyway (not to mention the immeasurable performance benefits of riding non-rental bindings!).

-That said, finding bindings that fit the above specifications won’t cost you an arm and a leg either.
+That said, finding bindings that fit the above specifications won’t cost you an arm and a leg either, since softer bindings tend to also be cheaper, and there are some really decent quality bindings from some of the more reputable brands, that are great for beginners and are low cost.

 Where to Start?